 |11.||Canon 100D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 200D has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica TL – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.